("Zeh pachot ra m’zeh.")

 There isn't much more to say because I haven’t heard of any serious frum rabbi who’d even dream of supporting her, so there's no need to debunk her here.

-Even though I don't think Trump is quite as horrible as Obama or Hillary, I’m going to pick on Trump a bit because so many frum people back him for the wrong reasons.
+Even though I don't think Trump is in the same league as Obama or Hillary, I just want to point out that so many frum people back him for the wrong reasons.

-If you plan to vote in the American elections (and I don't), then this would be a good time to follow Rav Shach’s dictum of voting for the “pachot ra” candidate.
+If you plan to vote in the American elections (and I don't), then this would be a good time to follow Rav Shach’s dictum of voting.

-However, there are many people I highly respect who warmly support Trump—and not as just the “pachot ra” choice.
+However, there are many people I respect who warmly support Trump—and not necessarily for the right reasons.

 The Illeander Rav's brother, the Dejer Rebbe, was a tzaddik in his own right, yet he did not believe the testimony of his niece nor the persuasions of his holy brother. (pg.
 176)